-Non Executive Director (Independent) (appointed on 27 September 2022)

-MB ChB, PhD, FRACP
+Non-Executive Director (Independent) MB ChB, PhD, FRACP, FAPSR

 Professor King was appointed to the Board on 27 September 2022.
 Dr. King is a world-renowned clinician and respiratory physiologist who brings over 25 years' experience as a clinician, educator and researcher to the Cyclopharm board.